samdotme/docker-php-unit/Readme.md

 # Docker PhpUnit
-### Cause sometimes you need to do stuff in PHP
+### Cause sometimes you need to test PHP

 ## Purpose
 This project provides a way to quickly start running PhpUnit tests against an existing code repo, while avoiding all the configuration issues you would normally have to figure out.

 ## Usage
-If you're on Windows, simply Run `RunTests.ps1`.
+If you're on Windows simply run `RunTests.ps1 -hostSrc C:\the\directory\where\your\tests\and\code\live`.

-On Mac or Linux, `docker run -it --rm --name phpunit -v C:\ws\wp-plugins\blackcat\src:/src samiam236/phpunit bash runTests.sh`
+On Mac or Linux, `docker run -it --rm --name phpunit -v /the/folder/where/your/tests/and/code/live:/src samiam236/phpunit bash runTests.sh`
 (PRs accepted to put that into a bash script.)

 ## What you get out of the box